Orders and Shipping

-What is the difference between your art resin and the casting resin?
+What is the difference between your Art Resin UV+ and the Nouveau resin?

-The difference between our art resins and the casting resin is that the casting resin is meant for deeper pours than the art resin.
-The casting resin can be poured up to 1 inch thick layers at a time, whereas the art resins can only be poured up to ⅛ inch layers at a time.
+Casting Resin is meant for deeper pours than the other resins we offer.
+The Casting Resin can be poured up to 1 inch thick layers at a time, whereas the Art Resins can only be poured up to ⅛ inch layers at a time.
 However, with all of our resins, you can pour multiple layers to achieve the depth that you desire, allowing for drying time in between layers.
 We recommend allowing 12 hours of time for your piece to dry between layers.

 Is Faux Rizzle food safe?

-Our Faux Rizzle resin are FDA compliant, which means they are safe for food contact.
+Our Faux Rizzle resins are FDA compliant, which means they are safe for food contact.

 How heat resistant and scratch resistant is your resin?